JonmarCorpuz/SecondBrain/Protocol - STP.md

 A blocked port is a switch port that's put into a blocking state to prevent loops in the STP network topology

 * Remains in a listening and learning state, ready to become active if the active path fails
-* Blocked ports don't forward traffic but are actively monitoring the network for any changes in the topology
+* Blocked ports don't forward traffic but are actively monitoring the network for any changes in the topology and can only send or receive BPDUs
 * Serves as backup links in case the active path fails

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)